chetmac/airpress/README.txt

 == Basic Usage ==

 = Automatic Airtable Requests =
 Airpress comes with two built-in extensions—Virtual Fields and Virtual Posts—both of which are used to map certain Wordpress objects or URLs to Airtable records (one to one or one to many or many to many).
-Records that are automatically requested are stored in the variable $post->AirtableCollection
+Records that are automatically requested are stored in the variable $post->AirpressCollection

 `
 <?php
-$e = $post->AirtableCollection[0];
+$e = $post->AirpressCollection[0];
 echo $e["Name"].": ".$e["Start Date"]."<br>";
 ?>
 `